Open Knowledge Format (OKF): What It Is and How to Adopt It

 Primary sources

-- Official sample OKF bundles — GA4, Stack Overflow, and Bitcoin examples.
+- Official sample OKF bundles; GA4, Stack Overflow, Bitcoin, and Acme Retail examples.

 Final thoughts

 Open Knowledge Format is compelling because it standardizes very little.
-One required field, familiar files, normal links, and a permissive consumer contract are enough to make curated knowledge portable between people, agents, catalogs, and model stacks.
-That is valuable precisely because it does not ask you to bet the company on a new platform.
+One always-required field, familiar files, normal links, and a permissive consumer contract make curated knowledge portable between people, agents, catalogs, and model stacks.
+Version 0.2 adds practical signals for provenance, trust, freshness, and attestable calculations without turning the format into a platform.

-But v0.1 is a draft, not magic.
-OKF will not choose the right context, enforce permissions, guarantee freshness, or earn AI citations by itself.
+Those fields are evidence, not enforcement.
+OKF still will not choose the right context, apply permissions, secure an executor, guarantee that reviews happen, or earn AI citations by itself.
 Treat it as the durable knowledge layer beneath retrieval and tools.
 Pilot it where knowledge portability already hurts, measure whether answers and updates improve, and build governance before the bundle becomes another forgotten wiki.